Reddy-Github0/banking-system-java/README.md

-# banking-system-java
+# Banking System (Java)

-Simple console-based banking system using Java
+A simple console-based banking system built using Java.

+## Features
+- Create bank account
+- View account details
+- Menu-driven program

+## Technologies Used
+- Java
+- OOP concepts
+- ArrayList

+## How to Run
+1. Clone or download the repository
+2. Open BankingSystem.java in any Java IDE
+3. Compile and run the program

+## Author
+Login Work